Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please see our Current Road Projects page on the City of Coppell website, there is a link to an interactive map on the page.
 These are private and public projects within the City.

 Class, program, and rental policies and rates vary from facility to facility.
-Residents of Cypress Waters are non-residents of the City of Coppell and should refer to the non-resident guidelines and fees where listed.
+Residents of Cypress Waters and South Haven are non-residents of the City of Coppell and should refer to the non-resident guidelines and fees where listed.
 The following provides this information for some of the City of Coppell’s most popular facilities.
 Please visit the Residents section of the website for information on additional facilities.

 Yes.
 To run for the Coppell Independent School District’s (CISD) School Board, prospective candidates must be: